I've always embraced technology from a young age.

 I've had to adapt to every job because of my hearing loss.

-My hearing loss causes my understanding in speech to be delayed.
+My hearing loss causes my understanding of speech to be delayed.

 It's a little harder for me to understand verbal instructions.